Last updated: 5.00pm, 25 January 2021

-We're excited to welcome you to Manchester this autumn and our top priority is keeping everyone as safe as possible.
+We're excited to welcome you to Manchester and our top priority is keeping everyone as safe as possible.

 We're sure many of you will be feeling anxious about travelling and coming to university this year, but we're following the advice from Universities UK, Public Health England and the Foreign and Commonwealth Office to make sure our campus is a safe and happy environment for you to start your studies.